 After the passage of the 19th Amendment in 1920, women of color were often kept from the polls through a variety of tactics.
 They faced racial and ethnic discrimination and were often discouraged from voting via violence.

-As we celebrate the 100th anniversary of women’s suffrage this year and look ahead to November, we celebrate the hard won achievements of the women who made possible the modern right to vote!
+As we celebrate the 100th anniversary of women’s suffrage this year we celebrate the hard won achievements of the women who made possible the modern right to vote!

 We have come a long way, but we still have miles to go to achieve equality for all and especially for women of color.
 The Commission on the Status of Women and Girls enters this centennial with a new commitment to be intentionally inclusive of all women, particularly Black, Brown, and Indigenous women, members of the LGBTQ community, young women, and those most vulnerable among us.
 Specifically, the Commission has been hard at work to re-imagine the role we play as a support system for the women and girls of California and the ways in which we celebrate our history.

 As a companion to our effort to encourage voting through the Your Vote is Your Voice campaign, we are proud to celebrate the contributions of women of color specifically to the struggle that made votes for women possible.